Boost your immunity in three easy steps

 - Herbs and spices – chilli, garlic and turmeric

-Don’t forget that Lumity’s Morning and Night Supplements help contribute to a healthy immune system too.
-The two-step formulas contain vitamins A, C and D, plus zinc and selenium, and can help improve your overall wellbeing when taken as part of your healthy lifestyle.
+Don’t forget that Lumity’s Morning and Night Supplements contribute to a healthy immune system too.
+The two-step formulas for women and men contain vitamins A, C and D, plus zinc and selenium, and can help improve your overall wellbeing when taken as part of your healthy lifestyle.

 When your body is run down and not rested, it’s more likely you’ll succumb to the sniffles.
 You should be aiming for between seven and nine hours of quality sleep per night so you can rest and repair efficiently.
 When you don’t get enough shut eye your body makes fewer cytokines.
 These are the proteins which target inflammation and infection to help make an effective immune response.